JACMUSIC. Since 1993. All rights reserved. Copyright note

 You can recognize the frame grid tubes by the typical shape of the plates, and of course by the frame grid.
 The plates of frame grid tubes reach go extremely close to the grid, and this is done by the 'pit' you see stamped in the middle of the plates.
 So the plates are kind of boxed always, and there is a put in the middle.
 Look at position 3, this is the TESLA frame grid version.
 So it has those short, cubicle shaped plates.
 You think you see a large plate distance, which is not true.
 The real plate distance from parts of the plates in the middle which actually come every close to the grid.

 Frame grid tubes are more precise, and more expensive.
 Normal grid can be made with thinnest wire of 100u.
 Would you use thinner wire, you get unstable constructions.
 For manufacturing a frame grid tube, first a frame is made, and around the frame a 10u wire can be wound.
 Note, that this is thinner than the human eye can see.
 First time you open up an old frame grid tube, you only see a gray opaque layer.
 These are the wires actually which are too thin to see, but they do fragment light rays in all directions.

-This ECC83 picture was placed here with kind permission of my friend and customer Mr. KRIEGEL.
+This ECC83 picture was placed here with kind permission of Mr. KRIEGEL.

 What you should do is look at the following:

 #1 Read the Text description in the data sheet.